CustomTask Class

 Member Function Documentation

-Constructs the CustomTask instance and attaches the setup, done, and error handlers to the task.
+Constructs a CustomTask instance and attaches the setup and done handlers to the task.
 When the running task tree is about to start the task, it instantiates the associated Task object, invokes setup handler with a reference to the created task, and starts it.
-When the running task finishes with success or an error, the task tree invokes done or error handler, respectively, with a const reference to the created task.
+When the running task finishes, the task tree invokes a done handler, with a const reference to the created task.

-The passed setup handler is either of the std::function<SetupResult(Task &)> or std::function<void(Task &)> type.
+The passed setup handler is of the TaskSetupHandler type.
 For example:

 static void parseAndLog(const QString &input);